ibuttimer/analastock/README.md

       See [Table 1: Configuration settings](#table-1-configuration-settings) for details.

-      If any other setting vary from the defaults outlined in [Table 1: Configuration settings](#table-1-configuration-settings) they must be added as well.
+      If any other settings vary from the defaults outlined in [Table 1: Configuration settings](#table-1-configuration-settings) they must be added as well.

   - From the app settings, select the `Deploy` tab.
     - For the `Deployment method`, select `GitHub` and link the Heroku app to the GitHub repository.